Bombay Velvet: Editing

 The film was released in only one version and was edited in collaboration by Prerna Saigal (The Lunchbox (2013)) and Academy Award-winning editor Thelma Schoonmaker.

 Themes

 Bombay Velvet is influenced by Classic Hollywood cinema including Film Noir with its stereotypical caricatures like gangsters, gun molls and femme fatales.
 The movie draws inspiration from gangster films of the '30s and the '40s like The Roaring Twenties (1939) and White Heat (1949) and neo-noir films like Chinatown (1974) and L.A.
 Confidential (1997).

 Marketing

-A teaser of the film's first-look was released on 28 January 2015, it featured Ranbir Kapoor's avatar in the film "Johnny Balraj", the "big shot".
-On 29 January 2015, the official first poster was revealed, featuring Johnny Balraj wearing a pinstriped suit and wielding a Thompson submachine gun in each arm.
-An official trailer was released during the India vs Bangladesh 2015 Cricket World Cup quarter final match, with Kapoor present at the Star Sports 3 studio with the commentators.
-The film also attracted brand associations worth Rs.
-20 Crore with brands like Reliance Jio Chat, Saavn, Gillete, GoDaddy among others.
+The film attracted brand associations worth Rs.
+20 Crore with brands like Reliance Jio Chat, Saavn, Gillette, GoDaddy among others.
 To build hype and buzz around the film, Fox Star India and Phantom Films crowdsourced the official fan art for the movie by running a poster design contest on Cupick.

+Bombay Velvet Movie Game, a promotional mobile video game based on the film was developed by Nazara Technologies and released the same year.